TechnoVen/Biscuit/README.md

 ## Features & Implementation
+![Biscuit home page: www.biscuit-app.com][home]
+[home]: ./docs/screenshots/home.jpeg

-- User accounts with secure authentication
+- User accounts with secure authentication with optional profile image upload.

-- Create and save detailed host profile
-- Browse available cities
-- Join and change your respective city to access events
-- Host new events immediately available to the community
+- Browse available cities, join and change your respective city to access events.
+Newly created events are immediately available to the community to join.

-- View current and past events in events dashboard
-- Remove attended and hosted events from your dashboard
+- The Dashboard has access to current and past events in events.
+Options to remove attended and hosted events is available at the bottom of each event card.

-# Project Design
+# Future Directions

-- Biscuit was designed and built in two weeks